stracquadaniolab/pygna/README.md

 1. Generate the RWR and SP matrices for the network you are using ( once they are generated, you won't need to repeat the same step again)
 2. Make sure that the input genesets are in the right format.
 If a network uses entrez ID, and your file is in HUGO symbols, use the pygna utility for the name conversion.
 3. Run the analysis you are interested into.
-4. Once you have the output tables, you can choose to visualise one or more plots.
+4. Once you have the output tables, you can choose to visualize one or more plots.

-Otherwise you can check the snakemake pipeline for the full analysis of a geneset.
+Otherwise you can check our [snakemake workflow](https://github.com/stracquadaniolab/workflow-pygna) for the full geneset analysis;

-We provide the data for a minimum working example in the zip folder named `min_working_example`.
+our workflow contains sample data that you can use to familiarize with our software.

 The examples below show some basic analysis that can be carried out with pygna

 ### Example 1: Running pygna GNT analysis